jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.33 PlanCurvature

-Calculates a plan (contour) curvature raster from an input DEM..
+Calculates a plan (contour) curvature raster from an input DEM.

 *Parameters*: